Business news - MEDICA - medical technology fair Skip to main content

 Read more

-Fraunhofer researchers have succeeded in using the bioresorbable silica gel Renacer to produce an electrospun membrane that is neither cytotoxic to cells nor genotoxic.
+Fraunhofer researchers use bioresorbable silica gel Renacer to create an electrospun membrane that is non-cytotoxic and non-genotoxic.

 Read more